 It is possible to assign a regular date for receipt of COU.
 These will then be sent automatically on the required media or placed on the file transfer protocol (FTP) server for collection.
 A customer can specify the area of interest to be updated by defining a data selection polygon around the features required.
 This can be done by selecting predefined areas and by importing tile lists or vector polygons, although some restrictions apply.
-Customers are advised to contact the Customer Service Centre (hyperlink) for further information on importing vector polygons.
+Customers are advised to contact the Customer Service Centre for further information on importing vector polygons.

 Currently, change comes through on a minimum six-week cycle.
-Both initial supply and updates are available on CD, DVD and via an FTP server, although the FTP server is limited to an order volume of 400 Mb.
+Both initial supply and updates are available on CD, DVD and via an FTP server.
+Although the FTP server is limited to an order volume of 400 Mb this is not an issue for ITN COU.
 For initial supply it is recommended that customers select CD or DVD (single side, 4.6 Gb) due to the larger volumes of data involved.